Alarm and Telecommunications Program Insurance

 Data Breaches

 Both alarm and telecommunications companies rely heavily on digital technologies and store sensitive customer data.
-A data breach could result in significant financial losses and damage to the company's reputation.
+A data breach could result in significant financial loss and reputational harm; cyber liability and data breach response services help address these exposures.

 Cyberattacks